breinbaas/waternet_crosssections/README.md

 ### Contact

-Need a serious non vibe coder?
+Need a serious non vibe / AI only coder?
 Contact me at breinbaas@pm.me